Mr Oliver Pearce

 Specialising in hip and knee surgery.

-Professor, University of Bedford.
+Visiting Professor, University of Bedford.

 Hip and Knee Replacement operations for osteoarthritis have been the success story of the last 30 years.
 They rank amongst the highest satisfaction rates for surgical outcome of any operations.
-In combination with the Enhanced Recovery Programme focusing on pain relief at the time of the surgery, when a replacement joint is needed, it now needn't be a painful experience.
+In combination with the Rapid Recovery Programme focusing on pain relief at the time of the surgery, when a replacement joint is needed, it now needn't be a painful experience.

 Not all knee conditions require replacement; keyhole surgery (arthroscopy) can treat many conditions of the knee.
 The most common examples of which are cartilage (meniscal) tears, defects in the cartilage surface of the bones and many others.